GiupiDeLuca/g3o/packages/geolocation/README.md

 ```

-And set the location time in milliseconds like this:
+And set the location time in seconds like this:

 ```typescript